ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 AutoSmoothVel: desynchronize XY from Z for small changes in speed
-message: AutoSmoothVel: desynchronize XY from Z for small changes in speed

 This fixes the issue that makes the drone slow-down even in straight lines due to the Z component being constrained to a really small value